aws-samples/amazon-mq-fifo-starter-kit/README.md

 ## Scenarios Demonstrated: Multiple producers and consumers with Message Groups

-### Scenario 1: All producers and consumers with same start time
+### Scenario 1: All consumers started at the same time

 | Test Case Description                                             | Java Class |
 |-------------------------------------------------------------- | -------------- |